Force: Potential energy

-Instead of a force, often the mathematically related concept of a potential energy field can be used for convenience.
+Instead of a force, often the mathematically related concept of a potential energy field is used.
 For instance, the gravitational force acting upon an object can be seen as the action of the gravitational field that is present at the object's location.
 Restating mathematically the definition of energy (via the definition of work), a potential scalar field $U(\mathbf{r})$ is defined as that field whose gradient is equal and opposite to the force produced at every point:

 Forces can be classified as conservative or nonconservative.
 Conservative forces are equivalent to the gradient of a potential while nonconservative forces are not.

 Conservation

 A conservative force that acts on a closed system has an associated mechanical work that allows energy to convert only between kinetic or potential forms.
 This means that for a closed system, the net mechanical energy is conserved whenever a conservative force acts on the system.
 The force, therefore, is related directly to the difference in potential energy between two different locations in space, and can be considered to be an artifact of the potential field in the same way that the direction and amount of a flow of water can be considered to be an artifact of the contour map of the elevation of an area.

 Conservative forces include gravity, the electromagnetic force, and the spring force.
 Each of these forces has models that are dependent on a position often given as a radial vector $\mathbf{r}$ emanating from spherically symmetric potentials.
 Examples of this follow: